Wearing face coverings in schools

 Use of playground equipment and cleaning

-School playground equipment can be now be used.
-However, students should practice hand hygiene before and after use.
-Like other commonly touched surfaces, playgrounds should be wiped down as part of enhanced cleaning where practical.
+- can make playground equipment available for children during school hours.
+However, children should practice hand hygiene before and after use.
+Playgrounds should be wiped down as part of enhanced cleaning where practical.

 Changes to routine care or emergency first-aid

-Standard precautions including hand hygiene will be taken, as per normal procedures, for staff providing routine care or first-aid assistance to students where they need to come into physical contact with a student (for example: nappy changing, assisting with toileting or feeding, attending to a cut or disposing of student's tissues).
+Staff will follow the schools standard precautions including hand hygiene when providing routine care or first-aid assistance to children.
+This includes when they need to come into physical contact with a child (for example: the use of gloves for nappy changing, assisting with toileting or feeding, attending to a cut or disposing of a child's tissue).